 Alaska Orienteering Festival 2025

 The Arctic Orienteering Club is excited to announce the second Arctic Orienteering Festival!
 Please Join us for 4 days of spectacular Alaska orienteering and experience the long summer days in a land of rugged beauty!
-We are pursuing having at least one of the events be a National Ranking Event.
+One of these events is a National Ranking Event.
 Results and photos from last year.

 About